-All cell phones and student devices must be powered off during the school day, between the hours of 7:45 and 2:45.
+All cell phones and student devices must be powered off during the school day, between the hours of 7:45 and 3:00.
 With the exception for testing, earbuds and headphones may not be worn by students during the school day.
 Students may be granted permission to use their phone to contact parents from office staff.
-Students are not allowed to use video or photo apps at school unless directed by school employee for educational purpose.
+Students are not allowed to use video or photo apps at school unless directed by a school employee for educational purposes.